showa-yojyo/notebook/source/angel05-note2.rst

   **instance transformation**> (p.
 114) 聞いたことのない用語だ。

-* <The GLU cylinder was aligned with the z axis and has its base in the plane z = 0.
+* <The GLU cylinder was aligned with the z axis and has its base in the plane :math:`z = 0`.
 With such a starting point, we almost always want to scale the object to its desired size, then orient it, and finally translate it to its desired position in that order> (p.
 114)